 But Timothy Geithner, then head of the New York Fed, countered that the Fed was a stronger institution than in the '70s.
 "We need to be flexible and creative in the face of what are really extraordinary challenges," Geithner said.

 On Oct.
-7, Bernanke called an emergency conference call to seek approval for a half-point cut in the Fed's benchmark rate.
+7, Bernanke called an emergency conference call to seek approval for a half-point cut in the Fed's benchmark interest rate.
 Five other central banks in Europe and Canada had agreed to take similar steps.

 "We're having a lot of meetings off the regular cycle," Bernanke said.
 "I think it's just a sign of the extraordinary times that we're currently living through. ...
 Virtually all the markets — particularly the credit markets — are not functioning or are in extreme stress."